• Skip to main content

 Baking Rings

-We have made this recipe using the parchment as molds, and that didn’t work.
-We also made a mold using tin foil, and that actually worked out well.
+We made this recipe using parchment as molds, which didn’t work.
+We also made a mold using tin foil, and it all worked well.

 Photo: My Photography

-But you have to make a circle and then weigh it down so the foil is flush at the bottom.
-So, it is easiest if you buy the stainless steel cooking rings.
+But you must make a circle and weigh it down so the foil is flush at the bottom.
+It’s easiest if you use these stainless steel cooking rings.

 Silpat Baking Mat

-If your cookie sheet is warped, then you’ll want to place a Silpat on the sheet.
-I think that will create a good seal between the rings and the Silpat.
+If your cookie sheet is warped, place a Silpat on it.
+This step will create a good seal between the rings and the Silpat.
 You want a good seal so the batter won’t seep out.
-But that isn’t the end of the world, and we just cut away the baked dough.
+But that isn’t a deal breaker; we just cut away the baked dough.

 Oven Gloves